rolandschulz/PTP/photran/org.eclipse.photran.cmdline/README.txt

 2. Place the downloaded ecj-3.5.1.jar in the build/ directory (or create a symlink)

-3. Run Apache Ant in the distrib/ directory cd distrib && ant
+3. Run Apache Ant in the build/ directory cd build && ant

 4. If you run Ant from inside Eclipse (Run As > Ant Build), be sure to refresh (right click > Refresh) the org.eclipse.photran.cmdline project after running Ant.